Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 7

-**As a premium member i want to be able to offer my help to others:**
+**As a premium member I want to be able to offer my help to others:**

 + Yes any member can offer to help another member by committing to help inside their notice.